prisma/prisma/docs/import-and-export-data/postresql.md

 # Importing and exporting data with PostgreSQL

 This document describes how you can export data from and import data into a PostgreSQL database.
+You can learn more about this topic in the official [PostgreSQL docs](https://www.postgresql.org/docs/9.1/backup-dump.html).

-## Data export
+## Data export with SQL Dump

-### SQL Dump

-#### Overview

-[SQL Dump](https://www.postgresql.org/docs/9.1/backup-dump.html) is a native PostgreSQL utility you can use to export data from your PostgrSQL database.
+[SQL Dump](https://www.postgresql.org/docs/9.1/backup-dump.html) is a native PostgreSQL utility you can use to export data from your PostgreSQL database.
 To see all the options for this command, run `pg_dump --help`.

 From the PostgreSQL docs: